Selecting The Most Suitable Pair Of Goggles

 Fogging is a serious threat to workplace safety.
 Spectacles are designed to limit incidences of fogging, however, googles are not, and must be coated in special anti-fog coating.
 Alternatively, some goggles may have dual-pane lenses that help to prevent fogging, especially in cold environments.

 Anti-scratch coating is preferred for all eyewear, as damaged lenses can cause distortions leading to headaches and even fatigue.
-Goggles with optional replacement lens and lens tints may also serve to deal with scratching and offer UV protection.
+Goggles with optional replacement lenses and lens tints may also serve to deal with scratching and offer UV protection.

 Comfort and Fit

 Finally, how comfortable safety eyewear is to an individual is based on his personal preference.
-However, there are some features like pivoting straps, over-the-glass (OTG) functionality and good quality materials are more likely to ensure that comfort.
+However, there are some features like pivoting straps, over-the-glass (OTG) functionality and good quality materials that are more likely to ensure that comfort.

 For top-quality anti-fog solutions, come to ExFog.
 We take it upon ourselves to combat the terrible threat of fogging.
 More than just safety, we offer style, comfort, versatility, and durability.
 You will be sure to find something that suits you.
 Contact us today to learn more.